 - Integrate culturally congruent care concepts for clients across the lifespan.

 - Utilize evidence-based findings for clinical decision-making in nursing practice.

-- Apply health policies, and legal and ethical concepts in nursing practice into clinical nursing practice while adhering to legal and ethical principles.
+- Apply health policies from legislative and governing bodies into clinical nursing practice while adhering to legal and ethical principles.

 - Demonstrate the ability to address the changing health care needs of diverse populations representing the global community.

 The baccalaureate nursing program prepares students to become generalists practicing within the ethical and legal framework of professional nursing.
 Your education will equip you to not only meet the changing health care needs of diverse populations, but it will also prepare you to be a leader.